shreenidhi11/Renter-Agreement-Analyzer/README.md

 This is a Chrome Extension for Analyzing Renter Agreements

 Steps to run this project on your machine - TBD
+Note: Currently trying to make this available via chrome extension.

 Technologies Used: